Pedro Martínez Losa

-Pedro Martínez Losa (born 9 May 1976) is a Spanish football coach and sporting director, who is currently the head coach of the Scotland women's national team.
+Pedro Martínez Losa (born 9 May 1976) is a Spanish football coach and sporting director, who is currently the manager of Liga MX Femenil club Tigres.
 Known primarily for his prominence within women's football, Martínez Losa has won major trophies in his native Spain with Rayo Vallecano Femenino, and in England with Arsenal Women.

 Career

 Martínez Losa has built up nearly 20 years' coaching experience, proving particularly adept at raising the level of professionalism at the clubs he has worked at.
 He began his coaching career at Pozuelo Alarcón, with their U-13, U-14 and U-15 boys' teams, and also had a stint coaching U-9, U-10 & U-12 boys' sides at Atlético Madrid.

+Rayo Vallecano Femenino

-Martínez Losa then started to coach women's football teams, first with the head coach's position at Pozuelo Alarcón before moving on to take the top job at Rayo Vallecano Femenino.
+Martínez Losa then started to coach women's football teams, first with the head coach's position at Pozuelo Alarcón, before moving on to take the top job at Rayo Vallecano Femenino.
 His tenure with Rayo was very successful, leading the club to their first major trophy in their history with the Copa de la Reina in 2008.
 Rayo then went on to win the league title for three consecutive seasons (2008–09, 2009–10 and 2010–11) and reached the quarter-finals of the UEFA Women's Champions League in 2011.